Dual Rated Chess Tournament

 ⏱️ Why Play This Event?

-*** By entering the tournament, permission is granted to the organizers to use photos for publicity and news on the internet, newspapers, and promotional materials.
-Participants assume all risks associated with over-the-board tournaments.
+By entering the tournament, you grant permission for event photos to be used for publicity.
+Participants assume all risks associated with over-the-board play.

 How to get a USCF rating?